Options with your subject

 Your degree will open the door to many graduate jobs and careers, but the following areas are among the most popular pathways for teaching graduates.

-In the longer term it is likely that pupil numbers will rise, starting with the Primary Sector.
-This is a reflection of a recent growth in birth rate.
 There are also wide regional differences: the North-west, North-east and South-west in particular are very competitive, while in London there is a greater turnover of staff leading to higher vacancy rates.

-Some subjects at secondary level are also more in demand than others and it is useful to keep an eye on the Teaching Agency website, where these shortage subjects are highlighted.
+Some subjects at secondary level are also more in demand than others and it is useful to keep an eye on the Get into Teaching website, where these shortage subjects are highlighted.
 Independent Schools also welcome Newly Qualified Teachers.
 The induction programme offered by independent schools is recognised in the maintained sector.